“We have art in order not to perish from the truth”

 — Friedrich Nietzsche

 Our interest lies in the complex safety and sustainability characteristics of the physical infrastructure — with particular interest in the fire protection, environmental air and electrotechnologies required to make them safe and sustainable.
 This facility class is far more complicated technologically and operates at significantly higher risk than, say, classrooms or office space.

 Category: Electrical, Arts & Entertainment Facilities

-Colleagues: Mike Anthony, Mike Hiler, Nehad El-Sherif
+Colleagues: Mike Anthony, Christine Fischer, Mike Hiler, Nehad El-Sherif

 The original University of Michigan codes and standards advocacy enterprise interviewed an ESTA affiliate in 2015: